-To enable any of these capabilities, select the appropriate option when customizing the core.
+To enable any of the Tandem Configuration capabilities for UltraScale devices, select the appropriate Vivado® IP catalog option when customizing the core.
 In the Basic tab:

 - 1. Change the Mode to Advanced. - 2.
-Change the Tandem Configuration or Partial Reconfiguration option according to your particular case: - Tandem for Tandem PROM, Tandem PCIe or Tandem + Partial Reconfiguration use cases. - Tandem with Field Updates ONLY for the predefined Field Updates use case.

-• PR over PCIe to enable the MCAP link for Partial Reconfiguration, without enabling Tandem Configuration.
+Change the Tandem Configuration or Partial Reconfiguration option according to your particular case: - Tandem for Tandem PROM, Tandem PCIe or Tandem + Partial Reconfiguration use cases. - Tandem with Field Updates ONLY for the predefined Field Updates use case. - PR over PCIe to enable the MCAP link for Partial Reconfiguration, without enabling Tandem Configuration.